 Old employers, past colleagues, and former professors are all great resources to reach out to.

 Small businesses are always short-staffed.
 And, yes, Six Sigma is especially useful to small businesses!
 Try contacting your local chamber of commerce and seeing if they need help – or know of a business that does.

-SCORE is a great organization of retired business leaders that mentors to those new to the community.
+SCORE is a great organization of retired business leaders that mentors those new to the community.
 Try there!

 Roll Your Own Company